phenom4n4n/phen-cogs/tags/README.md

 Usage: `{delete([bool])`

-Payload: bool, None
+Payload: None

-Parameter: None
+Parameter: bool, None

 Delete blocks will delete the invocation message if the given payload is true.
 If there is no payload i.e. `{delete}` it will default to true.

 **Args Block**

-Usage: `{args([index])`
+Usage: `{args([index]:[splitter])`

-Payload: index, None
+Payload: splitter, None

-Parameter: None
+Parameter: index, None

 An args block represents the arguments that follow a command's invocation name.
 If an index is provided, it will return the word at that position in the arguments list.
-Defaults to all arguments.
+If not it will return all arguments.
+If a splitter is provided, indexing will split using that character instead of the default " ".

 **Author Block**